Investment Payback Periods in Antalya: Comparison of All Districts (2025–2026)

 |---|---|

-Kaş has the highest price per m² in Antalya.
-A 32-year payback period makes this district unsuitable for income-focused investors.
-However, the extremely limited supply of land and homes, unique natural beauty, and demand from European buyers place Kaş in the category of properties bought for value preservation and long-term capital appreciation.
+Kaş is the district with the highest price per m² in Antalya.
+The 32-year amortization period makes this district unsuitable for investors aiming for rental income.
+However, the extremely limited supply of land and housing, its unique natural beauty, and European buyer demand put Kaş into the category of properties purchased for wealth preservation and long-term capital appreciation.

 📍 Kumluca